adammurdoch/ansi-control-sequence-util/README.md

     - Escape text content.
 - `AnsiConsole` improvements:
     - Erase to end of line should erase character under cursor
-    - Support background color: erase should fill with background color?
+    - Support background color: erase should fill with background color
     - When replacing tail of span with another span, check whether next span has target attributes already
     - When overwriting span contents at offset 0 of span, maybe merge with previous
     - When erasing bold span that is adjacent to non-bold span